Chicago weather: Snow continues to fall Thursday, with several inches accumulating across area

 "I have some friends who have trouble lifting and an elderly neighbor and I'm blessed with a brand new snowblower so I wanna use it," Stern said.

-An arctic cold front is moving into the area, dropping temperatures significantly to go with gusty winds.
+An arctic cold front is moving into the area, dropping temperatures significantly with below-zero wind chills overnight as well as gusty winds.

-The snow is also causing some issues at Chicago's airports.
-As of 7:30 a.m., 91 flights are canceled at O'Hare and 11 flights are canceled at Midway.

-"A lot of wiper blades, tires," said Jordan White, Firestone assistant manager.
-"We're checking a lot of brakes just to make sure those things are fully working."

-The snow is also causing some issues at Chicago's airports.
-As of 8:50 p.m.
-O'Hare International Airport reported delays averaging 21 minutes, and 206 flights canceled.
-Midway International Airport reported delays averaging less than 15 minutes and 37 flights canceled.

 There are also concerns about lakeshore flooding as waves increase along Lake Michigan Thursday morning.
-Cook County will see waves between 8 and 11 feet, but northwest Indiana could see waves up to 18 feet during the day Thursday.
+Cook County with waves between 8 and 11 feet, but northwest Indiana could see waves up to 18 feet possible during the day Thursday.

+The high waves have led the Chicago Park District to close areas of the Lakefront Trail.

+#ChiLFTAlert🚨: Due to high waves, the following areas along the #ChiLFT are CLOSED, until further notice.
+Please heed the warnings.— Chicago ParkDistrict (@ChicagoParks) February 13, 2020

 WATCH: Winter surfers ride Lake Michigan waves